Prominent Republicans push conspiracy theories about attack on Nancy Pelosi's husband

 During the Trump administration, conservative activists posted altered videos of Pelosi on social media, including one that slowed her speech down to make her seem drunk and another — which was tweeted by Trump — to make it seem like she was stammering.
 Trump famously dubbed her “Crazy Nancy.”

 During the Jan.
-6, 2021, riot at the U.S. Capitol, some of Trump’s followers who stormed the Capitol laid waste to Pelosi’s office, searching for her and shouting “Nancy!
+6, 2021, riot at the U.S. Capitol, some of Trump’s followers who stormed the building laid waste to Pelosi’s office, searching for her and shouting, “Nancy!
 Nancy Pelosi!”
-“Where you at, Nancy?”
-“Where’s Nancy?”
+“Where you at, Nancy?” and “Where’s Nancy?”
 One of the attackers made a video in which she said, “We broke into the Capitol.
 We got inside.
 We did our part.
 We were looking for Nancy to shoot her in the frickin’ brain.
 But we didn’t find her.”

 But many Republicans are uninterested in reflecting on whether their rhetoric has contributed to violence by their supporters.